 If you’re on the margins or are a later applicant to college, admissions officers are more likely to poke around on the Web for information on you, said Goodman.
-If they’re trying to decide between you and another student, illicit information on your MySpace page is an easy way to give you the boot and admit your competition.
+If they’re trying to decide between you and another student, illicit information on your social media accounts is an easy way to give you the boot and admit your competition.

 Even if you are admitted, you should still exercise caution with what you post.
 At Louisiana State, two swimmers were kicked off the team for criticizing their coaches on Facebook and, at the University of Colorado, a football player was suspended from a bowl game for threatening another student on Facebook.
 And USA Today reported that John Brown University in Siloam Springs, Ark., expelled a student after seeing Facebook photos of the student in drag and reading his posts that he is gay and goes clubbing.

 Parents are also savvy about social media and, even if yours are comfortable with what you post, your roommate’s parents might not be.
 According to The New York Times, the University of Michigan, New York University, the University of Washington, Dartmouth and Colgate University in Hamilton, N.Y., have all heard complaints from parents who don’t like what they see on their child’s roommate’s webpage.
 They all requested room changes for their children, though not many were granted.
 Colgate University reported the most complaints, 20, and Michigan reported hearing complaints just hours after roommate assignments were posted.